lzwjava/blog-source/resume.md

 ## Skills

 I have gained a lot of skills since I started programming in 2008.
-Let's look at my skills from a high level.
+In terms of usage time, the high-level description is as follows.

 * 5 or more years of using experience: Chinese, English, Writing, Java, Algorithm, Test-driven Development, Cloud Computing, DevOps, Backend Development
 * 3 to 4 years of using experience: Cantonese, iOS Development, Android Development